hasan-moni-321/Interactive-Care-Assignment/README.md

 Steps of running script.py file

+Step-1:   Make a directory in your local computer. use below command for making directory. mkdir myproject

+Step-2: got to the myproject directory.
+Use below command to go to myproject directory. cd myproject

-step-1: Clone the repository.
+Step-3:   Clone the repository.
 Use below code for cloning the repository.
 git clone https://github.com/hasan-moni-321/Interactive-Care-Assignment

+Step-4: